 We found mutually suppressive roles of H3K4me writer KMT2A and eraser KDM5C.
-This work provides proof of principle of modulating single methyl histone enzymes to ameliorate neurodevelopmental disorders.
+This work provides proof of the principle of modulating single methyl histone enzymes to ameliorate neurodevelopmental disorders.
+Great collaboration with Tronson Lab!

 Front Mol Neurosci 11:104